gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.8 Usage with limited reach</p>
-                <p>Where ICT products are free-standing or installed, <strong>all the elements required for operation</strong> will need to be within reach of all users. <strong>This is essential for users with limited reach and benefits many more users in different situations.</strong></p>
+                <p>Where ICT products are free-standing or installed, <mark>all the elements required for operation</mark> will need to be within reach of all users. <mark>This is essential for users with limited reach and benefits many more users in different situations.</mark></p>
                 <p>NOTE: Considering the needs of wheelchair users and the range of user statures in the placing of operational elements of the user interface may contribute towards meeting this clause.</p>
             </td>
             <td>